 - Try to avoid comfort eating where possible, this could be managed by writing down how you are feeling and why and then planning how to manage the feelings.
 It might also help to talk it through with a friend or family member or focusing on a distraction like a film, book or another hobby.

 - Drink plenty of water – it can be easy to forget to keep hydrated, some people find it helpful to have a large bottle of water as a reminder and a guide to how much water they have had in a day.
+Hot drinks such as herbal teas can also count towards your fluid intake for the day.

 - Find a physical activity that works for you and set realistic goals, some days your main physical activity might be as simple as housework, gardening, climbing the stairs if you have them or going for a walk if able to.